technofocus-pte/cpltextnsibltdeepdepth/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

 ![](./media/image31.png)

-2. In your terminal enter the following command to navigate to the new folder location **cd C:\Users\Admin\ProjectXXXX**
+2. In your terminal enter the following command to navigate to the new folder location **cd C:\Users\Student\ProjectXXXX**

 ![](./media/image32.png)